 We have selected two recent published CVA volumes regarding red-figured vases, exhibiting a representative range of various motifs on different vessel's shapes, like lekythoi as well as open shapes like kraters, cups, plates or pyxides.
-Those publications are the Corpus Vasorum Antiquorum Berlin 13 [ZE13] and Corpus Vasorum Antiquorum Dresden 3 [Esc18].
-Starting from page scans containing multiple depictions and meta information, individual images have been extracted as described in [LKL19].
-Almost all of the depicted vessels exhibit motifs on their surfaces.
+Those publications are the Corpus Vasorum Antiquorum Berlin 13 [ZE13] and Corpus Vasorum Antiquorum Dresden 3 [Esc18]. [removed for blind submission] Almost all of the of depicted vessels exhibit motifs on their surfaces.
 All images depicting whole vessels with motifs were manually selected, resulting in a data basis of 57 images from CVA Berlin 13 and 42 images from CVA Dresden 3.
 A total of 152 individual image segments are extracted with morphological segmentation and 785 with EGBIS.
 This discrepancy is due to higher degree of fragmentation and due to the fact that segments containing vessel background are present with the latter segmentation method.
 We evaluate different aspects of our retrieval system using different query shapes, including both figural and ornamental query motifs to evaluate.
 We evaluate the aspects of similarity scoring as well as different segmentation methods of our retrieval system using both figural and ornamental query motifs.

 Figural Query Motifs.
 As a first query example we choose a depiction of a person exhibiting a characteristic pose that often appears in our domain image space.
 Figure 7 (left) illustrates the query image of a human figure with an outstretched arm to the left, a gesture of speech.
-The right side shows the ten best ranked retrieval results in descending order with the found segments outlined
+The right side shows the ten best ranked retrieval results in descending order with the found segments outlined in green.

-S. Lengauer, A. Komar, A. Labrada et al. / Motif-driven Retrieval of Greek Painted Pottery in green.
 The numbers below the figures denote the similarity score (i.e., the assignment costs) $H(\pi)$ defined in Equation (3) as well as the Bhattacharyya distance measuring the histogram similarity of the segments.
 The upper row shows the results using the baseline shape contexts descriptor (see Section 3.3).